eosfor/Quickgraph.Wiki/Using-Quickgraph.md

 ## Identify the vertex and edge types

-The vertex type can be any type as all QuickGraph datastructure are generic.
+The vertex type can be any type as all QuickGraph data structure are generic.
 The edge type must implement the `IEdge<TVertex>` interface:

 ```csharp
 class FooVertex {} // custom vertex type